Get answers to your nutrition and healthy eating questions. Visit www.eatrightontario.ca or call us toll-free at 1-877-510-510-2.

 Magnesium is an important mineral that your body needs to be healthy.
 It helps to keep your heart healthy by working with other minerals to control blood pressure.
 Magnesium also helps keep your muscles, bones and nerves healthy.
 Read on to learn more about what foods have magnesium and how much you need.

-The amount of magnesium you need depends on your age, gender and life stage.
+The amount of magnesium you need depends on your age, sex and life stage.
 The table below shows you how much you need:

 Men 19 to 30

 Pregnant women 19 to 30

 Breastfeeding women over 30